ArashGhavami/ComputerArchitecture_ALU/README.md

 # ComputerArchitecture_ALU

-This repository contains the practical implementation of a 32-bit ALU (Arithmetic Logic Unit) developed for HW3 of the "Computer Architecture" course (Spring 1403, Dr. Asadi).
+This repository contains the practical implementation of a 32-bit ALU (Arithmetic Logic Unit).

 ## Problem Description